Skip to content

 • Does the cheaper material have worse quality?

 Poor quality materials often lead to increased part defects and waste.
-Both of these factors drain time and money, which is why you might be better off without their support than with them.
+Both of these factors drain time and money, so you might be better off without their support than with them.

 • Does the material fit ALL your requirements?